ducciorocchini/imageRy/vignette/vignette.md

 `imageRy` implements functions to deal with data **import** and **export**, **data visualization**, and **data analysis**.
-In this vignette, we will go through each function implemented in `imageRy`, illustrating their use with the example datasets included in the package.
+In this vignette, we will go through each function implemented in `imageRy`, illustrating their use with the example data included in the package.
 All the functions of the package contain the suffix **`im.`** so that users are always aware of the functions linked to `imageRy`.

 ## 1. Packages needed and package installation